Aspharmyx/obsidian-password-protect/README.md

 I'll try to encrypt the files and see if it works consistently.

+### Problem Solving

+If you encounter a problem and want to change back file extensions to .md you can use the command "Password Protect: Turn all hidden files to Markdown".
+This command of course needs password.

 ### Syncing Files
 A workaround I use is I ignore the .md files in my hidden folders.
 I use syncthing to sync my desktop and mobile and it works as long as you don't try to edit hidden files at the same time.